-General Overview: General Overview: New Schools may contract with a not-for-profit comprehensive management service provider or charter management organization (CMO) to provide substantially all the educational or management services for the proposed school.
-Pursuant to recent amendments to the Charter Schools Act, for-profit business or corporate entities are not eligible to operate or manage a charter school created pursuant to this RFP.
-43 If the applicant group is not part of an existing education corporation but still intends to contract with a CMO, please continue.
+General Overview: General Overview: New schools may contract with a not-for-profit comprehensive management service provider or charter management organization (CMO) to provide substantially all the educational and/or management services for the proposed school.
+Pursuant to amendments to the Charter Schools Act, for-profit business or corporate entities are not eligible to operate or manage a charter school created by way of this RFP.43 If the applicant group is not part of an existing education corporation but still intends to contract with a CMO, please continue.
 Otherwise, write "Not Applicable" and skip to the next section.